transparent-marketplace

 Staff Nurse

-• Depending on size and amenities, housing for staff nurses is usually on par with local cost of living.
+• Depending on size and amenities, housing for staff nurses is usually on par with the local cost of living.

-• Staff nurses usually rent or own a home in the area of their facility.
-They provide their own furnishing for the home, and do not have to search for short term housing unless something unexpected happens.
+• They provide their own furnishing for their home and don’t have to search for short-term housing unless something unexpected happens.

 Travel Nurse

 • Travelers can opt to use agency-provided housing, but that often means a huge pay cut and loss of the housing stipend.
-It is usually more financially prudent to arrange your own housing.

-• Some travel nurses opt to stay in their RV and explore between assignments!
-This is a great way to see the country, and can be a money-saver if you can find affordable site to park.
+• It’s a great way to see the country and can be a money-saver if you can find an affordable site to park.

 rachel-nurseflygmail-com